LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

-\paragraph{Question Curation Pipeline} We design an attribute-controlled pipeline for question curation, as depicted in \Cref{fig:main-fig-benchmark-creation}.
-We first define an ontology of 164 user attributes in five categories: lifestyle, belongings, life events, situations context, and demographic information.
+\paragraph{{Question Curation}} \Cref{fig:main-fig-benchmark-creation} depicts the question curation pipeline.
+We define an ontology of 164 user attributes in five categories: lifestyle, belongings, life events, situations context, and demographic information.
 For each attribute, we leverage an LLM\footnote{Unless otherwise mentioned, Llama 3 70B Instruct \citep{dubey2024llama} is used as the LLM in the pipeline.} to generate attribute-focused user background paragraphs, each of which includes detailed discussion of the user's life experience.
 To create a question, we randomly sample a paragraph and use an LLM to propose several seed (question, answer) pairs.
-However, we observe that LLM-proposed seed questions often lack depth and diversity.
-We thus manually rewrite all the questions to achieve the desired difficulty and diversity.
-Then, based the background, we manually decompose the answer into one or more \textit{evidence statements} with optional timestamps.
-Each evidence statement is then separately embedded into a task-oriented \textit{evidence session} created by self-chatting \citep{xu-etal-2023-baize}.
-The user LLM is instructed to convey the evidence statement \textit{indirectly}.
-For instance, to mention ``the user bought a new car last month", the user LLM may begin with questions regarding car insurance, and reveal the fact incidentally within the dialogue.
-This approach enhances the benchmark’s difficulty by requiring systems to recognize and memorize key details not directly emphasized in conversations.
+As these LLM-proposed questions often lack depth and diversity, human experts manually filter and rewrite all the questions to achieve the desired difficulty.
+Then, we manually decompose the answer into one or more \textit{evidence statements} with optional timestamps.

+\paragraph{{Evidence Session Construction}} Each evidence statement is then separately embedded into a task-oriented \textit{evidence session} created by self-chatting \citep{xu-etal-2023-baize}.
+The user LLM is instructed to convey the evidence statement indirectly, e.g., instead of stating ``I bought a new car last month,'' it might instead ask for help about car insurance and reveal the information incidentally.
+This approach enhances the benchmark’s difficulty by requiring systems to recognize and memorize user details not explicitly emphasized in conversations.
 We present the full details in \Cref{appendix-dataset-construction}.